OmerDahan1/C_Sharp_Course_Projects/README.md

 ### Solution Structure
 - Ex03.GarageLogic: Contains the object model and logical layer.
 - Ex03.ConsoleUI: Provides a console-based user interface.
-## Project 4: Interfaces, Delegations, Events, and Menus
+## Project 4: Interfaces, Delegations, Events and Menus
 ### Goals
 - Implement object-oriented programming and polymorphism
 - Work with interfaces and delegates